Interview 04

 Baby 7 weeks premature, incubator and special care, 4-hourly pumping/feeding schedule, milk dried up soon after going home.
 Discusses mixed emotions, kangaroo care, pressure to breastfeed.

 Married to a member of the British armed forces, this woman and her husband were stationed overseas when her baby was born seven weeks prematurely by Caesarean Section in a German public hospital.
 Because her baby was early she was unable to either attend antenatal classes or read the books on childbirth and breastfeeding that she had bought.
 Her baby was in an incubator and tube fed at first and eventually put to the breast for limited periods, test weighed before and after each feed, and topped up with expressed breast milk or formula through a bottle.
 Feeding was strictly only every four hours, fitting in with hospital routine, and the baby was ‘trained’ by the time she came home.
-This mother was encouraged to practice kangaroo care, skin-to-skin contact with the baby, but had not bathed her daughter before discharge.
+This mother was encouraged to practice kangaroo care, skin-skin contact with the baby, but had not bathed her daughter before discharge.
 She is full of praise for the German nursing staff and the help she received while in hospital.
 The baby was discharged at 5 weeks old but with little professional breastfeeding help at home her milk soon dried up and she decided to formula feed.
 She describes her feelings of guilt, failure, disappointment and anger but says that breastfeeding doesn’t seem very important given the enormity of the situation in which the baby’s medical condition is paramount.
 She talks about using an electric breast pump to express breast milk, which, to her dismay, was sometimes discarded if not used immediately.
 She also discusses the pressure that is put on women to breastfeed by some health professionals.

 She described the routines in the German hospital where she gave birth.
 Staff members were…